YARC-Official/YARG/README.md

 # ✍️ Contributing

 If you want to contribute, please feel free!
-Please join [our Discord](https://discord.gg/sqpu4R552r) if you want your PR/Art merged.
+It's recommended you join [our Discord](https://discord.gg/sqpu4R552r) so we can provide feedback quickly.

 # 🛡️ License